pythonanywhere/flask-tutorials/tutorial-2.md

-The first of those lines is a placeholder -- you should replace the words "something only you know" with a reasonably long (say, 20 characters) completely random string (letting a cat walk across the keyboard works well, but if you can't find a nearby cat, just hammer randomly on some keys).
+The first of those lines is a placeholder -- you should replace the words "something only you know" with a reasonably long (say, 20 characters) completely random string (letting a cat walk across the keyboard works well, but if you don't have a cat handy, just hammer randomly on some keys).
 This is because Flask-Login is going to use some of the cryptographic components of Flask, and those need to have a secret key to operate.
 The next two lines just create an instance of the Flask-Login system and associate it with your Flask app.